Kendall Jenner Will Break Her Silence About The Pepsi Incident On KUTWK

-Back in April, Kendall Jenner appeared in a (now completely removed from the internet) Pepsi advert that capitalised on the recent protest movement and featured the 21-year-old handing a can of Pepsi to a man in a police uniform.
-It immediately faced a massive backlash, leading Pepsi to halt the campaign and release a statement:
+Back in April, Kendall Jenner appeared in a (now totally scrubbed from the internet) Pepsi commercial that capitalized on the recent protest movement and featured the 21-year-old handing a can of Pepsi to a man in a police uniform.
+It immediately faced a ton of backlash, leading Pepsi to halt the campaign and release a statement:

 "Pepsi was trying to project a global message of unity, peace, and understanding.
-Clearly we missed the mark, and we apologise.
+Clearly we missed the mark, and we apologize.
 We did not intend to make light of any serious issue.
 We are removing the content and halting any further rollout.
-We also apologise for putting Kendall Jenner in this position."
+We also apologize for putting Kendall Jenner in this position."

 Advertisement